Welcome to the Oral History Center’s Home Page for

 Explore These Features and Much More Below!

 Rick Laubscher is an award-winning journalist, public relations executive, and founder of Market Street Railway in San Francisco.
 A fourth generation San Franciscan, Rick’s long career in journalism, business, and civic activism has centered on his beloved city.
 This edited video details how streetcars came back to San Francisco through the dedicated work of city residents like Rick.
 This is an excerpt of his larger oral history, which covers the Laubscher family business on Market Street, his careers at KRON and Bechtel, as well as the many civic activities he undertook in the city.
-You can access the full transcript of that oral history here.
+Watch the Rick Laubsher video.

 Robert Demmons was the first African American Fire Chief for the San Francisco Fire Department (SFFD).
 He joined the department in 1974 and was successfully promoted through the ranks.
 He was sworn in as Chief on January 17, 1996.
 This edited video features excerpts from his oral history discussing his long career with the San Francisco Fire Department and his experience as the city’s first African American Fire Chief.
 Chief Demmons’s interview was part of larger project on the San Francisco Fire Department.
-More information on that project, as well as the full transcripts of those interviews, can be accessed here
+More information on that project, as well as the full transcripts of those interviews, can be accessed from the California Fire Departments project page.
+Watch the Robert Demmons video.

 The San Francisco-Oakland Bay Bridge Oral History Project tells the story of the engineering marvel that has connected Oakland and San Francisco since it opened to the public in 1936.
 To be sure, no structure binds together the region, nor symbolizes its interconnectedness, like the Bay Bridge.
 The Oral History Center conducted this project in 2012.
 The majority of interviewees for this project spent their careers working on and around the bridge, and they offer their perspectives on the engineering achievements, the maintenance challenges, and the complex symbolism of this massive structure.
 The Project Page features the full transcripts of those oral history interviews, as well as four edited videos that cover the areas of engineering and construction of the bridge, its maintenance, and the 1989 Loma Prieta earthquake.
-Access The Project Page Here
+Access the Bay Bridge project page.

 Featured San Francisco Oral Histories